BRINGING PROFESSIONALISM BACK TO THE PROFESSION

 Complaints about lawyer’s conduct may be made to the local panel or to The Florida Bar’s Attorney Consumer Assistance Program (ACAP).
 Most issues are expected to be resolved informally, but the court reiterated that – as has been done in previous Bar grievance cases – egregious unprofessional conduct would be subject to discipline.

 Complaints that do not result in Bar action will be referred to local committees such as this Local Professionalism Panel for review.
 Likewise, cases fielded by the local committees that involve more serious violations are expected to be referred to the Bar.

 Professionalism Panel Flyer

-For information about the Local Professionalism Panel or making a complaint, contact either William Kalish or Richard Martin.
+For information about the Local Professionalism Panel or making a complaint, contact William Kalish.
 Their contact information is listed below.

 --William Kalish: (813) 225-2500 (p); firstname.lastname@example.org

 For information about The Florida Bar’s Attorney Consumer Assistance Program, visit the ACAP website.